JonathanCass/batchmaker/README.md

 Alert Confirmation upon login displays current user's handle and avatar.
 Alert Error upon entering incorrect information.

-Soon to be added features.
+Features to be added.

 Ability to add a new user.
 Ability on settings tab to change user's avatar and handle and bio.
 Add a tab to see all users with their bios and avatars and favorites recipes.
-Checks to prevent inputting zeros or empty strings into a recipe.
 Allow users to add personal notes, simple array added to recipe object indexed at user id with notes.
 Add some tooltips.

+Known Bugs.

+User gets logged out upon submitting a new recipe.